GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 Right then—a series of loud beeping sounds brought me back to reality.
 Resounding throughout the entire hangar, they put an end to the illusion the two of us have been caught up in.

-<div class="text-quoted-inline">“Oh, sorry... that's mine..."</div>, Akiho excused herself, pulling up her PokeCom.
+<span class="text-quoted-inline">“Oh, sorry... that's mine..."</span>, Akiho excused herself, pulling up her PokeCom.
 She then began to read something, probably a text message.

 As she looked up again, her face took on a regretful look.